graceczt/Amazon-Analytics/README.md

 Tableau E-Commerce Sales and Profit Analytics

 NOTE !
-- PLEASE DOWNLOAD video to view as Git does not seem to allow to view for huge file.
+- PLEASE DOWNLOAD video ('click Raw') to view .mp4 as Git does not seem to allow to view for huge file.

 Exquisites: